Social in the City Winter Edition will be held at the NEC Birmingham

 Autism and neurodiversity

-SitC provides a quiet room for autistic and neurodiverse attendees.
-The quiet room is be located in the ticket hall, and will be available throughout the weekend for these attendees to take a break from the busy event.
+SitC provides a quiet area for autistic and neurodiverse attendees.
+Please keep an eye on this page, and our floor plans for information about the quiet room location at our Winter event.
 We ask that attendees who do not need a quiet space for medical reasons do not use this room to ensure there is sufficient space for those who do – there are plenty of seated areas in the Excel boulevard and within the event halls that anyone can use to take a break.
 We ask that all attendees using the quiet room show respect to each other and the reason the space is there, and do not make noise or attempt to engage with other people in the room.

 Please note that our main stage will have flashing lights during high tempo acts, and moving lights during all performances.
-The Gaming Stage has a large bright screen which will be used to show gameplay during tournaments – you can see which games will be played on our schedule.
+Gameplay & side stages have a large bright screen which will be used to show gameplay during tournaments – you can see which games will be played on our schedule.
+We will also make it clear if any films, or videos are being screened.
 During discussion panels the screen will simply show a holding image.